karimbahgat/transformio/README.md

 ### *Triangulated Irregular Network transformations*

 TIN (triangulated irregular network) transforms, also known as the piecewise affine transform, divides the image into a mesh of triangles formed by the control points and inside each triangle estimates a local affine transforms for transforming the pixels contained within.
+When using this transform it's important to include control points along the edges and corners, since the transform is only defined inside the bounding box of the input control points and will result in a cropped image.

     >>> # create and fit the transform model
     >>> trans = tio.transforms.TIN()
     >>> trans.fit(imx, imy, geox, geoy)
     TIN Transform(estimated=True)

     >>> # warp the image
     >>> warped,affine = tio.imwarp.warp(im, trans)
     >>> warped.save('tests/output/doctest-transforms-tin.png')